AdedayoAruwajoye/printf/README.md

 This is the ReadMe file for our group printf project.
-I am working on the project with Thuwaybah Lawal on this project.
+Project collaboration with Thuwaybah Lawal.

 Task 0: